-Services that are covered for you What you must pay when you get these services in-network What you must pay when you get these services out-of-network Services with an asterisk do not apply to your in- network or combined out-o f-pocket maximum.
-Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy. \$40 copay for each Medicare-covered occupational therapy service.
-40% coinsurance for each Medicare-covered occupational therapy service.
-Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs). \$40 copay for each Medicare-covered physical and speech therapy service.
-40% coinsurance for each Medicare-covered physical and speech therapy service.
+Services that are covered for you What you must pay when you get these services in-network What you must pay when you get these services out-of-network Services with an asterisk do not apply to your in- network or combined out-o f-pocket maximum. provided by a mental health professional other than a psychiatrist.
+Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
+Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs). \$40 copay for each Medicare-covered occupational therapy service. \$40 copay for each Medicare-covered physical and speech therapy service.
+50% coinsurance for each Medicare-covered occupational therapy service. \$50 copay for each Medicare-covered physical and speech therapy service.
 Prior authorization may be required and is the responsibility of your provider.
 Outpatient substance abuse services Our coverage is the same as Original Medicare's which is coverage for services that are provided in the outpatient department of a hospital to patients who, for example, have been discharged from an inpatient stay for the treatment of drug substance abuse or who require treatment but do not require the availability and intensity of services found only in the inpatient hospital setting.
 The coverage available for these services is subject to the same rules generally applicable to the coverage of outpatient hospital services.
-Covered services include: Assessment, evaluation, and treatment for substance use related disorders by a Medicare-eligible provider to quickly determine the severity of substance use and identify the appropriate level of treatment.
-Brief interventions or advice focusing on increasing insight and awareness regarding substance use and motivation toward behavioral change.
-Prior authorization may be required and is the \$40 copay for each Medicare-covered individual outpatient substance abuse session. \$40 copay for each Medicare-covered group outpatient substance abuse session.
-40% coinsurance for each Medicare-covered outpatient substance abuse session (individual or group sessions).
+Covered services include: • Assessment, evaluation, and treatment for substance use related disorders by a Medicare-eligible provider to quickly determine the severity of substance use and identify the appropriate level of treatment. • Brief interventions or advice focusing on \$40 copay for each Medicare-covered individual outpatient substance abuse session. \$40 copay for each Medicare-covered group outpatient substance abuse session.
+50% coinsurance for each Medicare-covered outpatient substance abuse session (individual or group sessions).